 To fully power collagen production, your body needs vitamin C. Berries, broccoli, and leafy green vegetables are excellent sources of vitamin C. I like to use Liposomal Vitamin C for maximum absorption and an easy, tasty collagen production boost.

-Pea protein is also derived from legumes and is another popular choice for vegetarians and vegans.
-Plant proteins are digested more slowly than animal proteins due to their high fiber content.
+Pea protein comes from legumes and is a popular choice among vegetarians and vegans.
+However, plant proteins digest more slowly than animal proteins because of their high fiber content.
 This can limit the number of amino acids bioavailable to make protein.

-As you can see, there are vast differences between animal- and plant-based collagen.
-The good news is that supplementing with a high-quality, animal-based collagen powder is as easy as putting it in a smoothie or your morning coffee.
+As you can see, animal-based collagen and plant based collagen differ significantly.
+The good news is that adding a high-quality, animal-based collagen powder to your routine is simple.
+You can easily mix it into a smoothie or your morning coffee.
 I recommend virtually everyone supplement collagen because our body’s natural production slows as we age.

 Why You Should Supplement Collagen

-As a medical doctor, I can tell you that plant-based collagen powders on the market simply do not work!
+As a medical doctor, I can tell you that plant based collagen powders on the market simply do not work!
 I have struggled with choosing a natural collagen powder from animal sources.
-That is why, after doing months of research, I formulated my Collagen Protein powder and Spectrum 5 Collagen™.
+That’s why, after doing months of research, I formulated my Collagen Protein powder and Spectrum 5 Collagen™.

 Collagen Protein

-Collagen Protein contains 100% grass-fed, pasture-raised bovine collagen.
-It supports a healthy gut lining and intestinal permeability, promotes vibrant hair, skin, and nails, and facilitates healthy bones and joints.
+Collagen Protein delivers 100% grass-fed, pasture-raised bovine collagen.
+It supports a healthy gut lining and intestinal permeability.
+In addition, it promotes vibrant hair, skin, and nails.
+It also facilitates healthy bones and joints.
+It does a lot!

-This collagen powder is one of my absolute favorite supplements, and I use it every single day!
+I use this collagen powder every single day because it’s one of my favorite supplements!
 Collagen Protein is the most essential supplement to get all the great benefits to your skin, bones, hair, nails, and connective tissue.

 Spectrum 5 Collagen™

-Spectrum 5 Collagen™ also made from 100% natural sources.
-However, it also contains chicken collagen, marine collagen, and eggshell membrane collagen.
+Spectrum 5 Collagen™ is also made from 100% natural sources.
+It also has chicken collagen, marine collagen, and eggshell membrane collagen.
 Spectrum 5 Collagen™ is the first-ever physician-formulated complete collagen complex on the market.

-Marine collagen is essential to promote smoother and firmer skin, boosts elasticity and hydration, and facilitates rapid skin cell repair and renewal.
+This formula has both marine and chicken collagen.
+Marine collagen promotes smoother, firmer skin.
+It enhances elasticity and hydration, and supports rapid skin cell repair and renewal.
 The collagen from chickens and eggshell membranes is essential for your joints and cartilage.
-These two sources of collagen provide structure to your cartilage, promote flexible joints, and support bone formation.
+These two sources of collagen are a one-two punch that provides structure to your cartilage, promotes flexible joints, and supports bone formation!

 The Final Word